AustinPriesel-Skillable/DPAI-110-aipwrdanlytcmsfbrcdepth/Labguides/Usecase 09/Usecase09.md

-# Use Case 09: Identifying and extracting text with Document Intelligence in Microsoft Fabric
+# Use case 09: Identifying and extracting text with Document Intelligence in Microsoft Fabric

 **Introduction**